kristoff-it/zig-cuckoofilter/README.md

   hashing-function agnostic**.

 ### It's written in Zig (https://ziglang.org)
-Which means that the code is clear, free of C gotchas, and that you can link to it from any C ABI compatible language.
+Which means that the code is clear, free of C gotchas, and that you can dynamically link to it from any C ABI compatible language.
+Zig is simpler and safer than C but operates at the same abstraction level (i.e. no gc, explicit memory management, pointers, etc).
+Zig can compile C code and Zig shared object files can be used in a normal C compilation process.

 Using zig-cuckoofilter from C or other languages (Python, Go, JavaScript, ...)